3 Best Kauai Whale Watching Tours (+ tips for shore viewing)

 The 7 Best Kauai Hotels for Couples

-How much is a whale watching tour on Kauai?
+How much is a Kauai whale watching tour?

-Whale watching tours on Kauai are generally similar in price.
+Kauai whale watching tours are generally similar in price.
 Tickets for adults range anywhere from $109 to $125 while children can range from $85 to $105.
 Private tours are also available although these are much more pricey.

-Is a whale watching tour worth it on Kauai?
+Is a Kauai whale watching tour worth it?

 Keep in mind that boats need to keep a 100-yard distance away from humpback whales by law.
-What most boats do is head to an area where they expect whales to be present and turn off the engines.
+Most boats head to an area where they expect whales to be present and turn off the engines.
 They cannot drive up next to whales for safety concerns.
 However, a whale may decide to approach the boat on its own – a thrilling experience!

 Because it can be a little more difficult to find whales in the water surrounding Kauai, most tours don’t have guaranteed sightings and won’t rebook your whale watching tour if you don’t see them.
-While this might be a little bit disappointing, try to keep an open mind.
-There’s still the chance to see dolphins and other marine life like sea turtles if the whales don’t make an appearance!
+While this might be slightly disappointing, try to keep an open mind.
+There’s still the chance to see dolphins and other marine life, like sea turtles, if the whales don’t appear!

 The 3 Best Kauai Whale Watching Tours